UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 # Linking to locations in ArchivesSpace

-_Updated by Dawne Howard Lucas, May 2020; updated by Anne Wells, May 2021; page undergoing extenstive revisions by Dawne Howard Lucas, November 2024_
+_This section is in the process of undergoing extenstive revisions by Dawne Howard Lucas, November 2024_

 ## Why keep track of locations?